JuliaGraphs/GraphsColoring.jl/docs/src/conflicts.md

 3. [`noconflicts`](@ref): Returns a boolean indicating whether there occurs any conflict in the whole representation.

 It is possible to have a [`SparseMatrixCSC`](https://docs.julialang.org/en/v1/stdlib/SparseArrays/#man-csc) from [`SparseArrays`](https://github.com/JuliaSparse/SparseArrays.jl) or a [`SimpleGraph`](https://juliagraphs.org/Graphs.jl/stable/core_functions/simplegraphs/#Graphs.SimpleGraphs.SimpleGraph) from [`Graphs.jl`](https://github.com/JuliaGraphs/Graphs.jl) as a conflict representation.
-The graph conflict representation is tied to `GraphColoring` as an extension depending on  [`Graphs.jl`](https://github.com/JuliaGraphs/Graphs.jl).
+The graph conflict representation is tied to `GraphsColoring` as an extension depending on  [`Graphs.jl`](https://github.com/JuliaGraphs/Graphs.jl).

 The respective representation needs to support the [`conflicts`](@ref) function that returns